Move Money is a single place for managing all your payments and transfers from your HSBC US accounts.

 Are there any changes in what Transaction History will be available to me?

-No. You are still able to get up to 24 months of transaction history for your checking and saving accounts and 12 months for credit card and select credit history.
+Yes.
+You are able to get up to 16 (previously 24 months) months of transaction history for your checking and savings accounts and 12 months for credit card and select credit history.
 You can also view and download the statement history for deposit products, credit cards, and select credit statements for up to 84 months (7 years).
-Additionally, the following eStatements are available online:

 Can I request an eStatement for a closed account?